 1. Storage and organization

-Sure, tin cans are used for storing food.
+Ttin cans are normally used for storing food.
 But they also can just as easily be used to store other food and items after their initial use.
 More food, coffee, ammunition, seeds, water — take your pick.
 You can use a bandana or plastic wrap with rubber bands as a makeshift lid.

 2. Cooking pot / stove